Fall asleep relaxed – tips for relaxing before bed

 The 4-7-8 technique is a well-known breathing technique for falling asleep.
 She promises to fall asleep within 60 seconds.

-If you tend to sweat while breathing and counting at the same time, deep breathing may be more appropriate for you.
+If you tend to sweat while breathing and counting at the same time, deep breathing may be more suitable for you.

-This is how it works: Breathe in and out as evenly as possible.
-In this way you simulate the calm sleep breathing and can relax your body and lead it to sleep.
+Here's how it works: Breathe in and out deeply, as evenly as possible.
+In this way you simulate calm sleep breathing and can relax your body and bring it to sleep.

 3. Conclusion

-Relaxation is an important prerequisite for peaceful sleep and promotes falling asleep.
+• Relaxation is an important prerequisite for a peaceful sleep and promotes falling asleep.

-The intellectual reflection and structuring of information, impressions and tasks creates clarity and supports mental relaxation.
+• The mental reflection and structuring of information, impressions and tasks creates clarity and supports mental relaxation.

-Relaxation techniques such as autogenic training or progressive muscle relaxation can prepare you for sleep and help you fall asleep.
+• Relaxation techniques such as autogenic training or progressive muscle relaxation can prepare you for sleep and improve the ability to fall asleep.

-The 4-7-8 method or deep breathing calms the body and mind and gently supports sleep.
+• The 4-7-8 method or deep breathing calms the body and mind and gently supports you in falling asleep.

 Greetings and see you soon!